stevan/Jackalope/README.md

 The 'id' field is the lookup key for this given resource in the repository and the 'body' is what you have stored in the resource repository.
 The 'version' is a digest of the body constructed by creating an SHA-256 hash of the cannonical JSON of the body.
-And then finally the 'links' is an array of 'xlink' items which represent the other available services for this resource (ex: read, update, delete, etc.)
+And then finally the optional 'links' is an array of 'xlink' items which represent the other available services for this resource (ex: read, update, delete, etc.)

+We also have a concept of resource references, which is a representation of a reference to a resource.
+It looks something like this:

+     {
+        $id     : <string id>,
+        type_of : <schema uri of resource this refers to>, version : <digest of the body of the resource this refers to>, link    : <xlink to read this resource>
+     }

+The '$id' field is the same as the 'id' field in a resource, the 'type_of' field is the schema this '$id' refers too.
+Then optionally we have a 'version', which is as described above and could be used in your code to check that the resource being referred to has not changed.
+We also optionally have a 'link', which is an 'xlink' of the 'read' service for this resource (basically a link to the resource itself).

 The next concept is the resource repository.
 Currently we supply a role that will wrap around your data repository, you only need worry about the 'body' of the resource